alxvasilev/stm32/README.md

  BKPT / SVC ARM instruction.
 It is not necessary to use the stdio-enabled C standard lib, if the only thing needed is simple console output for logging.
- Support for this is built into the stm32++ library, which provides a very fast and lightweight printf-like formatting facility - tprintf.
+ Support for this is built into the stm32++ library, which provides a very fast and lightweight `printf`-like formatting facility - `tprintf`.
 It is implemented using C++ templates and is type-safe, unlike the classic printf.
 The argument type and format detection is static, at compile time, which greatly speeds up the parsing of the format string at runtime.
 See the documentation of the stm32++ library for more details.
-- CMake API - The toolchain provides several f
+- CMake conveneice defines and functions, as follows:
+  - `STM32PP_SRCS` - The .cpp source files of the stm32++ library.
+Add this to your application's source file list if you want to use stm32++
+  - `stm32_create_utility_targets(imgname)` - Call this function in order to have the convenience `flash` and `gdb` make targets automatically created and set up.

 ## ocmd.sh
 Sends a command to OpenOCD via the telnet port.
 First the script checks if OpenOCD is running.
 If not, it is started and the script waits till it starts